java-tools/awe/website/docs/api/query-definition.md

 It will not receive any input variables, and will return a list with two fields: **value** and **label**.

-You can view enumerate xml structure in [this page](enumerate-definition.md)
+You can check out enumerate xml structure in [this page](enumerate-definition.md)

 ### Xml enumerated structure